harshbhatt1600/retail-business-intelligence-dashboard/README.md

 ### Advanced Calculations

-- Dynamic segment-level margin evaluation
 - Top N customer ranking by profit
+- Segment-level margin evaluation
-- Conditional formatting for margin performance
+- Conditional formatting for performance tracking
 - Discount impact analysis using combined measures

 All measures were designed to support business-driven insights rather than simple aggregations.